Leslie Coleman: Director of agriculture

+Agricultural education, research, and outreach

-Coleman was also involved in the establishment of the Hebbal Agricultural School in July 1913 (serving as its founding principal) and three vernacular agricultural schools were started at Chikkanhalli, Hassan, and Ramakrishnapur.
+One of his first tasks was the establishment of the Hebbal Agricultural School which began in July 1913.
+He served as its founding principal.
+This was followed by the establishment of three vernacular agricultural schools at Chikkanhalli, Hassan, and Ramakrishnapur established on land donated by farmers for the purpose.
+During Coleman's tenure research was conducted by the agriculture department but he foresaw the role of a university as the centre for research.
 The school at Hebbal later became the Agricultural College at Hebbal in Bangalore (on 14 June 1946) and in 1964 became a part of the University of Agricultural Sciences, Bangalore.
 Another innovation was the establishment of the Mysore Agricultural and Experimental Union in 1918, consisting of land owning cultivators interested in carrying out experiments and scientific investigations on new methods, conduct manure and crop trials just like the government experimental farms while also popularising new ideas among farmers.
-At the 1912 Dasara exhibition in Mysore, he organized an exhibit of insect pests and measures for their management.
 A field day was held once a year in November.
-The Union was based on a similar idea in Ontario and published a quarterly journal in English (Journal of the Mysore Agricultural Experimental Union now called the Mysore Journal of Agricultural Sciences) and a Kannada monthly.
+The Union was based on a similar idea in Ontario and published a quarterly journal in English (Journal of the Mysore Agricultural Experimental Union now called the Mysore Journal of Agricultural Sciences) and a Kannada monthly.Coleman showed a keen interest in matters of policy and administration from an early period.
 In 1918, Coleman spoke at the Mysore Economic Conference on the Japanese approach to consolidation of small farmer holdings to reduce wastage of land for boundaries and noted that such an idea would be difficult to implement in India due to the Hindu laws of inheritance.

+World War I

-From January 1919 to July, he taught biology to Canadian army personnel returning from the First World War in a makeshift training centre in Ripon, Yorkshire.
+From January 1919 to July, Coleman taught biology to Canadian army personnel returning from the First World War in a makeshift training centre in Ripon, Yorkshire.
 This six month course at the Khaki University was accepted by Canadian universities as equal to a full year of coursework.
 Coleman reflected on his experience in education in this setup in a Mysore University publication noting how the lack of a proper building hardly affected the aim of providing education.

+Sericulture and the Civil Veterinary Department

-From the 1920s Coleman was increasingly responsible for administration with the department of sericulture (but moved back under the director of industries and commerce in 1923) and the Civil Veterinary and Amrut Mahal Departments placed under the care of his department.
-Coleman helped establish a number of new institutions including the Central Coffee Research Institute at Balehonnur in 1925 with an original eighteen acres of coffee land leased out by C.S.
-Crawford.
-Coleman's research in the 1930s included studies on coffee rust, Hemileia vastatrix, and a disease of areca caused by Phytophthora palmivora (then called P. arecae).
-He also studied a mycoplasma infection that affected sandal and caused sandal spike.
-As a research administrator Coleman recruited and mentored the Indian entomologist K. Kunhikannan and the mycologist M. J. Narasimhan who worked as assistants.
-In 1921 and 1933 he introduced Agromyzid flies (Ophiomyia lantanae) from Hawaii for the control of Lantana.
+In 1920 Coleman was given the added responsibility of administration of the department of sericulture (but moved back under the director of industries and commerce in 1923), the Civil Veterinary and Amrut Mahal Departments was also placed under the care of his department.
+In order to assist him, Coleman recruited fellow-Canadian Wilfred Davison as livestock expert in 1920.
+Davison however resigned in 1925.
+Coleman oversaw the establishment of the Mysore Serum Institute to produce rinderpest vaccine was established at Hebbal between 1927 and 1930.
+He helped organized better silk reeling techniques and oversaw the establishment of the Mysore Silk Filature.
+A cattle breeding farm was established at Parvatrayanakere, Ajjampura in 1929.